 An introduction to organizing your own local Compassion Club

-The Michigan Medical Marijuana Association (M3A) was organized as a statewide umbrella group to serve all of Michigan’s medical marijuana community.
+The Michigan Medical Marijuana Association (MMMA) was organized as a statewide umbrella group to serve all of Michigan’s medical marijuana community.
 We are incorporated with non-profit status and have established ourselves as Michigan’s leading advocate for medical marijuana patients.
 Through our network of Compassion Clubs, we promote community education, provide patient advocacy and encourage our members to engage in open communication to develop a better understanding of medical marijuana and the legal rules that govern it’s use.
-While we’re not a substitute for local action, uniting ourselves under one umbrella, into one community and one state, does enable us to be heard in Lansing.
+While we’re not a substitute for local action, uniting ourselves under one umbrella, into one community and one state, does enable us to be a voice for patients in front of the legislators in Lansing.

 By organizing into a statewide network of community-based, "grass-roots" Compassion Clubs, we become a powerful force encouraging legislators, law enforcement officials, and our opponents to work with us rather than against us.
 Acting together as a united block of voting power we ensure that Michigan's medical marijuana community is recognized and respected.
 Local Compassion Clubs, working in concert as the MMMA give voice to the 3,006,820 Michigan citizens who voted to protect patients and allow medical marijuana as a viable treatment option.